Instant Pot Whole Chicken (with gravy!)

 - Use the Pressure Cook/Manual setting and set the cook time on high pressure for 6 minutes per pound for a fresh chicken.
 A 4 pound fresh chicken will need to cook for 24 minutes, a 4.5 pound chicken will cook for 27 minutes, and a 5 pound fresh chicken will cook for 30 minutes, for example.

 - After you set the cook time, the Instant Pot will take some time to reach pressure and then the cook time will begin counting down.
 When the cook time ends, allow the pot to release naturally for 15 minutes by leaving the pot alone.
-After 15 minutes, carefully turn the steam release valve to the venting position to release any remaining pressure and steam.
+After 15 minutes, carefully move the steam release valve to the venting position to release any remaining pressure and steam.
 When the pin drops down, carefully open the Instant Pot lid.

 To Cook a Frozen Chicken: